 Performance and Accountability meetings are held with the Chief Constable of Surrey Police three times a year.
 They include an updated Performance report with the latest information from Surrey Police, and additional reports including updates on specific projects and themes identified through public feedback or based on topical themes.

-The next public Performance and Accountability meeting will be held in spring 2023.
+The next public Performance and Accountability meeting will be held on 16 January 2023.